cool-RR/python_toolbox/README.markdown

 GarlicSim is a platform for writing, running and analyzing simulations.
 It is general enough to handle any kind of simulation: Physics, game theory, epidemic spread, electronics, etc.

-The program is written in Python.

 When you're writing a simulation, about 90% of the code you write is boilerplate; Code that isn't directly related to the phenomenon you're simulating, but is necessary for your simulation to work.
 The aim of GarlicSim is to write that 90% of the code once and for all, and to do it well, so you could concentrate on the important 10%.

+GarlicSim defines a new format for simulations.
+It's called a **simulation package**, and often abbreivated as **simpack**.
+For example, say you are interested in simulating the interaction of hurricane storms.
+It is up to you to write a simpack for this type of simulation.
+The simpack is simply a Python package which defines a few special functions according to the GarlicSim simpack API, the most important function being the **step function**.

+The beauty is that since so many simulation types can fit into this mold of a simpack, the tools that GarlicSim provides can be used across all of these different domains.
+Once you plug your own simpack into GarlicSim, you're ready to roll.
+All the tools that GarlicSim provides will work with your simulation.

-Additionally, GarlicSim will eventually be shipped with a standard library of common simulations, that the user may find useful to use as-is, or with his/her own modifications.
+Additionally, GarlicSim will eventually be shipped with a standard library of simpacks for common simulations, that the user may find useful to use as-is, or with his own modifications.

-** [Introduction to GarlicSim](http://dl.getdropbox.com/u/1927707/Introduction%20to%20GarlicSim.doc) ** - This is a document that attempts to explain about GarlicSim and how it works.
-It is still far from complete.
+For a more thorugh introduction to how GarlicSim works, check out the ** [Introduction to GarlicSim](http://dl.getdropbox.com/u/1927707/Introduction%20to%20GarlicSim.doc) ** - Though not yet complete, it goes deep into the principles of GarlicSim and how to work with it.

+GarlicSim is written in Python.

 -------